JAckZ97/Bitbar_weather_plugin/README.md

 - Use Homebrew: `brew cask install bitbar`

-- Clone this repo to local and copy weather.1h.py to your bitbar plugin folder
+- Clone this repo to local and copy 'weather.1h.py' file to your bitbar plugin folder

 - Ensure the plugin is executable by running: `chmod +x {path to weather.1h.py}`